Existence and behavior of steady solutions on an interval for general hyperbolic-parabolic systems of conservation laws: Asymptotic limits II : General case

 \subsection{Large-viscosity/small interval asymptotics}

 It seems interesting to ask also what are the asymptotics of solutions as viscosity goes to infinity instead of zero, or, equivalently, interval length goes to zero with viscosity fixed.
+Before studying the general case (under reasonable assumptions) we provides two examples that illustrate what can happen for such an asymptotic.